 Vietnam’s Tet Offensive: 50 Years Later

-This year marks the 50th anniversary of the Tet Offensive, one of the largest military campaigns and a turning point of the Vietnam War.
+The year 2018 marked the 50th anniversary of the Tet Offensive, one of the largest military campaigns and a turning point of the Vietnam War.

 In late January 1968, during the lunar new year (or “Tet”) holiday, North Vietnamese and communist Viet Cong forces launched a coordinated attack against targets in South Vietnam.
 The U.S. and South Vietnamese militaries sustained heavy losses before finally repelling the communist assault.
 The Tet Offensive played an important role in weakening U.S. public support for the war in Vietnam.